hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

-For example, in the IntegerKey Transaction Family (located in ledger.transaction.integer_key in sawtooth-core), the IntegerKeyTransaction is defined as a list of zero or more updates to key value pairs using the defined verbs ‘set’, ‘inc’, and ‘dec’.
+For example, in the IntegerKey Transaction Family (located in ledger.transaction.integer_key in sawtooth-core), the IntegerKeyTransaction is defined as a list of zero or more updates to key value pairs using the defined verbs 'set', 'inc', and 'dec'.
 The associated IntegerKeyTransactionMessage wraps the derived transaction object in a standard message object.
 There is typically a message type for every transaction type.